simonvea/check_in_system/README.md

 7. need ability to change checkout time if needed
     Done via forms?
 8. a table that shows check in and check out times, with the work that is being done (also the recent work that is finished) - DONE
 9. need to be connected to a database.
-I'm thinking firestore.
+I'm thinking firestore. - DONE

 The following functionalities are wanted:
 1. add "<time>" element to relevant cells. - DONE